sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2FlashLoan.md

 You might notice a bit of a terminology clash here, since the ERC-3156 standard refers to the "flash fee" as an amount, whereas the flash fee queried from the comptroller is a percentage.
-In this code base, the "amount" suffix is typically appended to variables that represent amounts, but in this context, the name be kept unchanged to comply with the ERC.
+In this code base, the "amount" suffix is typically appended to variables that represent amounts, but in this context, the name must be kept unchanged to comply with the ERC.
 Requirements:

 - The ERC-20 asset must be flash loanable.